 Many people believe that White Pitbulls are rare, but that’s not exactly true.
 There are other rare color variants of the American Pit Bull terrier such as the Blue Nose Pitbull.
 Regardless, it’s pretty rare to see a White Pitbull and you’ve landed on this article because you are interested in this dog and want to learn more.

-In this guide, we will discuss everything you need to know about White Pitbulls – from appearance, history, size, weight, temperament, to health problems and nutrition.
+In this guide, we will discuss everything you need to know about White Pitbulls – from appearance, history, size, weight, and temperament, to health problems and nutrition.
 Without further ado, let’s get started!

 White Pitbulls: What is a White Pitbull?